When Abuse Turns Fatal: The Tool That Could Save Your Life

 6 ThingsVictims of Abuse Expect on Their First Call for Help

 For a victim of abuse, picking up the phone and calling the police is rarely a simple or impulsive decision.
 It's usually the result of countless sleepless nights, moments of fear, isolation, and the exhausting calculation of risk versus hope.
-By the time a victim makes that first call, they’ve likely already been through more than anyone should bear.

 The Hidden Danger: Domestic Violence, Guns, and the Gaps That Kill